 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-I joined POLIS in 2011 after completing my doctorate at the Centre of African Studies in Edinburgh.
+I joined Leeds in 2011 after completing my doctorate at the Centre of African Studies in Edinburgh.

 I’m also a Senior Research Associate at the Centre for Social Change at the University of Johannesburg.

-I’m a member of the Leeds University Business School’s Centre for Employment Relations, Innovation and Change (CERIC) and currently collaborating on projects relating to automation and labour market change in South Africa.
+I’m a member of the Leeds University Business School’s Centre for Employment Relations, Innovation and Change (CERIC) and currently collaborating on projects relating to just transition and climate change in South Africa.

 I was an editor of the Review of African Political Economy from 2014 to 2018, during which time I produced editorials on the "Africa Rising" debates and a special issue on the life and legacy of Nelson Mandela.

 I was also a founding editor of Critical African Studies and remained editor until 2017, during which time I edited issues on the politics of patronage in Africa and the global politics of labour in Africa.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>